Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
-- Opcode is essential - it tells the processor what operation to perform
+- Opcode is essential - tells processor what to do
-- Without opcode, processor doesn't know what to do
+- Without opcode, processor doesn't know what operation to perform
-- All instructions have an opcode field
+- Every instruction must have an opcode field

 ---